 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 U-1St Community Credit Union had $21,000 in non-current loans and owned real-estate with $872,000 in equity and loan loss allowances on hand to cover it.
 This gives U-1St Community Credit Union a Texas Ratio of 2.41% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for U-1St Community Credit Union held steady from 1.88% as of December 31, 2012 to 2.41% as of December 31, 2013, resulting in a negative change of 28.28%.
-This indicates that the balance sheet and financial strength for U-1St Community Credit Union has held steady in recent periods.
+The Texas Ratio for U-1St Community Credit Union experienced no significant changes from 1.88% as of December 31, 2012 to 2.41% as of December 31, 2013, resulting in a negative change of 28.28%.
+This indicates that the balance sheet and financial strength for U-1St Community Credit Union has had no significant changes in recent periods.

 In the past year, U-1St Community Credit Union has decreased its total deposits by $-86,000, resulting in -1.43% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth U-1St Community Credit Union has shown is average.